david68cu/MemoryGame/README.md

 ##Starts

-Whe you star the game you are granted a 5 five star rating ( but you need to arrive to at least 16 move , as nobody can win this game in less than 16 moves).So once you arrive to 16 moves you are grnated 5 stars.
-The stars will be reduced depending on how many moves it will take you to solve the game
+Whe you star the game you are granted a 5 five star rating ( but you need to arrive to at least 16 clicks (8 moves) , as nobody can win this game in less than 16 clicks).So once you arrive to 16 clicks(8 moves) you are granted 5 stars.
+The stars will be reduced depending on how many clicks will take you to solve the game.

 Example:

-From 16-25 moves : 5 stats
+From 16-25 clicks : 5 stats
-From 26-35 moves : 4 stars
+From 26-35 clicks : 4 stars
 and so on ..

 Once you win a dialog will hsow how many stars you got